-During the Covid 19 pandemic, meetings of the Partnership were held online.
-The Partnership continues to make use of online engagement for meetings, business and events, in addition to face to face meetings.
+The Covid 19 pandemic lockdown dictated that all meetings of the Partnership have had to be held remotely online.
+Attendance at electronically-hosted online Board meetings significantly increased during 2020/21 and has continued since then.
+The Partnership will continue to make use of online engagement for meetings, business and events as long as is required, in addition to face to face meetings and events.